isabella232/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-advertising/ad-insertion/playback-customize/android-3x-partial-ad-break-insertion.md

 * The second ad is played for the remaining duration (20 sec) followed by the third ad.
 * Ad trackers for the partially played ad (the second ad) are not fired.
 Only the tracker for the third ad is fired.

-This behavior works when a pre-roll ad is played with the live content and then followed by the partial mid-roll ad.
-The pre-roll will override the partial mid-roll equal to its duration.
+The pre-roll ad, if available, is played, and then the content plays from the live point emulating the experience of live television.